08 Aug Improve Your Overhead Press by Testing These Five Areas

 Improve Your Overhead Press

 We like to see someone be able to exhibit full overhead shoulder flexion, or the ability to have the arms go completely overhead in the military press.

 What is considered “normal”?
-Well, when the humerus, or upper arm bone is in line with the ear.
-This tells me that the individual has a normal amount of shoulder motion in order to complete the overhead press from the glenohumeral joint, aka the shoulder.
+Well, when the humerus or upper arm bone is in line with the ear.
+This tells me that the individual has a normal amount of shoulder motion to complete the overhead press from the glenohumeral joint, aka the shoulder.

 These muscles either attach on the trunk and cross the glenohumeral joint or attach on the scapula and the humerus.
 Decreased mobility in these areas can contribute to decreased shoulder flexion.

 Here are some quick and easy ways you can fix shoulder mobility to improve your overhead press:

 Capsular restrictions can be a little tricky to try and resolve on your own.
 Many joints in the body have a capsule that surrounds them.
 The capsule is like a Ziploc bag that surrounds the joint.
 Occasionally, the folds in the capsule can become stiffened and limit motion at a particular joint.

 Other areas that can limit the overhead press are internal shoulder rotation.
 If you don’t have adequate shoulder internal rotation, approximately 70 degrees, this can also be a limiting factor.
 Start by performing self-myofascial release (SMR), as shown in the video above.
 Following that with some of the active exercises, we show below, can also help to improve your overhead press.

 Decreased Thoracic Spine Mobility